 - If it happens multiple times, yes.
 Call your vet

-Chicken and rice are often fed to dogs who require a bland diet for any particular reason.
+Chicken and rice are often fed to dogs who require a bland diet for upset stomach, intestinal parasites, or other reasons.
 This can sometimes lead to orange poop.
 You need to be sure if it is actually connected only to the chicken and rice meal.

 Orange poop can point to a couple of dangerous conditions, so my advice is to consult your vet quickly.
 I have read cases of dogs dying in a day or two after the first symptoms.
 These are rare cases, but in all things, I urge you to be overly cautious when there are potential medical issues with your pooch.

 It’s also important to be sure you see orange poop.
 Is it actually orange, or is it spots of red mixed with the rest of the poop?
 It’s a fine point, and it may require you to dig in a bit (literally), but it’s important to understand if it’s actually orange or spotted or streaked with bits of red, which would indicate blood in the stool.